tbleckert/laramill/README.md

 ### Create subscription

 For a subscription to work, the client needs a payment.
-You can either pass a payment id to the subscription method or let Billing automatically set the last registered payment.
+You can either pass a payment id to the subscription method or let LaraMill automatically set the last registered payment.
 If the user already have a subscription, the create method will throw an exception.

 	$user->subscription('Basic', 'annually')->create(); // Alternative 1
 	$user->subscription('Basic', 'annually', 'payment_id')->create(); // Alternative 2